Cwexus/xyops/docs/marketplace.md

 # Plugin Marketplace

+## Overview

 xyOps has an integrated Plugin Marketplace, so you can expand the app's feature set by leveraging Plugins published both by PixlCore (the makers of xyOps), as well as the developer community.
 To visit the marketplace, click the "**Marketplace**" link in the sidebar.

-This document explains how to create and publish your own xyOps Plugin on the marketplace.
+This document explains how to create and publish your own xyOps Plugins.

-## Overview

 Marketplace Plugins are essentially cloud-hosted code libraries that self-download and self-execute, along with metadata to populate the marketplace listing, and define Plugin parameters for configuration.

 The marketplace doesn't actually "host" Plugins -- it merely provides a search mechanism to discover them.
 The Plugins themselves are hosted elsewhere on package repositories like NPM or GitHub, and the marketplace links to them.